TutsWiki/source/content/blog/angular6/angular6-features.md

  - ```@angular/http``` is deprecated, ```@angular/common/http``` is the recommended alternative.

 {{% notice note %}}
-If above listed features look promising to you and you want to use Angular 6 for your existing project, then follow https://update.angular.io/.
+If above-listed features look promising to you and you want to use Angular 6 for your existing project, then follow https://update.angular.io/.
 {{% /notice %}}

 <!-- AddToAny BEGIN -->